Crimes Lawyers

 If you or a family member is being investigated for manslaughter in Michigan, you should speak with a criminal defense attorney.
 It would be best to build a vigorous defense since manslaughter convictions in Michigan do not necessarily carry a light sentence.
 Speaking with an experienced defense lawyer will improve your chances of receiving the best outcome for your case.
 Learn what to look for in a criminal defense lawyer here.

 Nicole will help you navigate the criminal justice system and offer professional legal representation from arrest until the trial is completed.
 She is willing and available to fight for you when others show extreme indifference to your case.
-Reach out to her to schedule a Michigan criminal defense attorney free consultation for first, second, and third degree murder cases.
+Contact us to schedule a Michigan criminal defense attorney free consultation for first, second, and third-degree murder cases.